OHDSI/KnowledgeBase/LAERTES/Schema/postgresql/README.md

 - additional-load-scripts/POSITIVE_NEGATIVE_CONTROL_BETAS.sql : table that assists with the negative control application

 ---------------------------------------------------------------
-NOTES ON April 1 2016 LOAD
+NOTES ON April 1 2016 LOAD (NOTE: MEDLINE UPDATED IN SEPTEMBER 2016 TO FIX BUGS - old an new data shown together below)
 ---------------------------------------------------------------

 * Sources: